Volkswagen could pose bigger threat to German economy than Greek crisis

 The German BGA trade association also tried to calm the public by saying there were no signs that customers abroad were starting to doubt quality and reliability of German companies.

-"There isn't a general suspicion against goods labeled 'Made in Germany'," BGA managing director Andre Schwarz told Reuters.
+"There isn't a general suspicion against goods labelled 'Made in Germany'," BGA managing director Andre Schwarz told Reuters.

 But he acknowledges there is a degree of concern among German companies that the scandal over cheating on U.S. diesel emission could have a domino effect on their businesses, eroding the cherished 'Made in Germany' label.